Viceman256/Offline-Oracle/README.md

 In `config.ini`, the `num_workers` setting controls how many parallel processes are used to parse ZIM files.
 -   By default (`num_workers = 0`), the script tries to pick a safe number.
 It detects your computer's **logical cores** (e.g., a 32-core CPU with SMT/Hyper-Threading has 64 logical cores) but caps the number of workers at 16.
 -   This cap is a safety measure to prevent systems with many cores but limited RAM from crashing.
 Each worker uses a significant amount of memory.
--   **For powerful servers, you should manually set this value.** A good starting point is the number of **physical cores** your CPU has.
+-   **For powerful servers (like your 32-core, 256GB RAM machine), you should manually set this value.** A good starting point is the number of **physical cores** your CPU has.

 #### Fixing `ReadTimeout` Errors with Local Models

 If you are using a large local model on a CPU, you might see a `ReadTimeout` error in the server console.
 This means the model took too long to start generating its response.
 -   **Solution:** In `config.ini`, increase the `request_timeout` value in the `[Server]` section.
 The default is `300.0` (5 minutes), which should be enough for most models, but you can increase it further if needed.

-#### Understanding Model Behavior: "Lazy" vs. Literal Answers
+#### Understanding Model Behavior

 You may notice that different LLMs produce very different answers even with the same information.
 -   **Local Models (e.g., Mistral via LM Studio):** These models tend to be very literal.
 They will follow the system prompt's instructions precisely, resulting in perfectly synthesized and cited answers built *only* from the text you provide.
 -   **Advanced API Models (e.g., GPT-4o, Claude 3):** These models are heavily tuned for "helpfulness" and safety.
-Sometimes, they will recognize a topic (like "heart failure treatment") and generate a high-quality, generic answer from their internal knowledge, only "cherry-picking" one or two citations from your provided text.
+Sometimes, they will recognize a topic and generate a high-quality, generic answer from their internal knowledge, only "cherry-picking" one or two citations from your provided text.
 Additionally, I have seen Google send blank responses when it hits a safety filter.
 -   This is not a bug in Offline Oracle, but an inherent behavioral trait of the LLM.
-If you need strictly verifiable answers, a local model may perform more reliably than a powerful-but-creative API model.
+If you need strictly verifiable answers, a local model may perform more reliably.

 ## A Note on API vs. Offline Use